 Schedule

 A trip is "on time" if it arrives within 1 minute early to 5 minutes late of schedule.
-This is the standard window used by most North American agencies.
+This window is the standard definition used by most North American agencies.

 Early departures are penalized because if a bus leaves a stop before the scheduled time, you miss it — that's worse than a bus running late.